-In a tropical country such as the Philippines, an aircon is a necessity to make us comfortable even with the high heat and humidity.
-In fact, more Filipinos are buying an aircon now more than ever .
-And because you’re reading this, you may be buying one for your self as well!
+In a tropical country such as the Philippines, an aircon is no longer a luxury item but a necessity to combat the high heat and humidity.
+In fact, more Filipinos are buying an air conditioner now more than ever, and because you’re reading this, you may be buying one for yourself as well!

 There are a lot of questions to ask yourself when you’re buying a new aircon: What size should I get?
 What type?
 Should I get an inverter or a non-inverter?

 Since you will be stuck with one model of air conditioner for the next decade or so – and not to mention that they are expensive to buy and to operate – finding the best air conditioner model is crucial.
 That is why I’ve written this comprehensive yet concise aircon buyer’s guide to help find the best model for you!

 - First things first: know your room size

 - How to estimate your aircon’s cooling capacity